-Located between Koblenz and Trier, the castle is surrounded on three sides by the Elzbach River, a tributary on the north side of the Moselle
+Located between Koblenz and Trier, the Eltz castle is surrounded on three sides by the Elzbach River, a tributary on the north side of the Moselle.
+I have been there several times with family and friends

 In 1157, the name Eltz was mentioned for the first time.
 In a gifted deed to Emperor Friedrich the first Barbarossa, a Rudolfus of Eltz.
 Rudolf lived on the Elz, as it was called first, when it was still a small castle, which was a connection between Eifel / Maifeld and Moselle.